grpc/proposal/A71-xds-fallback.md

-The ideal behavior is for each individual gRPC channel to fall back independently of any other, but the global XdsClient instance makes that challenging, because we need to make the fallback decision independently for each authority, and that is handles inside the XdsClient.
+The ideal behavior is for each individual gRPC channel to fall back independently of any other, but the global XdsClient instance makes that challenging, because we need to make the fallback decision independently for each authority, and that is handled inside the XdsClient.
 (And we do still want to share XdsClient instances across channels, both to reduce load on the control plane from duplicate channels and to make CSDS work.)